Introduction

 The first competition I went to was in Raleigh, North Carolina only about 3 or 4 months after I started solving cubes.
 I didn’t do very well, and I think I even heard some people making fun of how I was using a Rubik’s brand for one handed solving, but I had a lot of fun regardless.

 The 2nd competition I went to was a River hill competition in Maryland.
 This is where I first got to meet one of the people I really looked up to in cubing, Rowe Hessler.
-Rowe was very prominent during the 2010s, and recently has started getting really good at multi blind.
+Rowe was very prominent during the 2010s, and recently broke the world record for multi blind.
 He was such a cool dude, and signed this book I had gotten the year I started.
 I was sub-20 for 3x3 at this competition, which was a very big milestone for cubers in that time, I’m not sure if it’s as big a milestone anymore.

 The next competition that stand out was my 4th competition in Charlotte, North Carolina.
 This is where I got my first podiums ever.
 I placed 3rd for both 4x4 and 5x5, which were the events I practiced the most for leading up to the competition.
 I was expecting to do pretty well in 4x4, but 5x5 was a complete shock considering that was the first time I had competed in 5x5.
 After this, I decided 5x5 was going to be my main event, and went on to break state records in it several times.
 I’m not sure when I first broke state record, however.

 My 5th competition was United States Nationals 2015 in Hilton Head, South Carolina.
-This was a lot of fun and was a mini vacation for my family and I. The area was so beautiful, and competing in such a large place was so much fun.
-I got to meet even more of my idols and get them to sign my book.
+This was a lot of fun and was a vacation for my family and I. The area was so beautiful, and competing in such a large place was so much fun.
+I got to meet even more of my favorite cubers and get them to sign my book.
 People like Chris Olson, Mitch Lane, Kevin Hays, Pavan Ravindra, Drew Brads, Lucas Etter, Noah Arthurs, just so many cool people.
 I may have broken some state records here, but I can’t remember.
-I did pretty well at skewb, which was unexpected.

 Gobbler Cube Day 2017

-This story deserves it’s own section because it’s really special to me.
-Gobbler Cube Day 2017 was really really memorable for me because of the final round, and despite all the nerves I did really well.
-I got to go up against Corey Sakowski who was overall really decent at most events and broke the NAR for multiblind at one of my first competitions, Tommy Szeliga who held the world record for Square-1, and Keaton Ellis who held the 3x3 WR single (there a sad story with that single, but I’m not going to explain it here).
+This competition deserves it’s own section because it’s really special to me.
+Gobbler Cube Day 2017 was really really memorable for me because of how well I did and how the final round was setup.
+I got to go up against Corey Sakowski who was overall really decent at most events and broke the NAR for multiblind at one of my first competitions, Tommy Szeliga who held the world record for Square-1 at the time, and Keaton Ellis who briefly held the 3x3 WR single (there a sad story with that single, because he never technically even held it, but I’m not going to explain it here).

-I made it to finals for 3x3.
-That wasn’t uncommon at this point for me, I was solving consistently 10-11 seconds which got you pretty far still.
+I made it to finals for 3x3, which wasn’t uncommon at this point for me, I was solving consistently 10-11 seconds which got you pretty far in comps still (now you wouldn’t even be in the top 10 in a lot of places).
 What was uncommon was it was head to head solves.
 I had only seen this done at nationals before.
-To make it worse on my nerves I was in second place so I was going head to head against Keaton Ellis for the very last part of the final round.
+To make it worse on my nerves I was the second seed and I was going head to head against Keaton Ellis for the very last part of the final round.
+Everyone was going to be watching us.

 Before the round started, they made all the finalists sit in a different room.
 We were all able to talk and warm up, and just the 2 people who would be competing next would leave the room.
 I sat and started talking with Tommy Szeliga, I think mostly about his world record and where he was from, just basic conversation.
-Eventually, everyone goes and competes, so it’s just me and Keaton left and he was very pleasant.
-The conversations I had back there really calmed me down, everyone is always so nice at competitions.
+He is a very nice dude.
+Eventually, everyone goes and competes, so it’s just me and Keaton left and he was also very pleasant.
+The conversations I had back there really calmed me down, people are usually pretty nice at competitions.

 Before we went back to the waiting area they asked what cube we were using, how old we were, and how long we’d been cubing, so when you walked out they would introduce you.
 My solves in the final round were recorded, so you can watch that if you want, so I’m not gonna talk too much about the solves.
-After the 3rd solve I calmed down a ton more because Keaton got a 6.79, so I knew there was no chance of me winning anymore (haha).
+After the 3rd solve I calmed down a ton more because Keaton got a 6.79, so I knew there was no chance of me winning anymore (like there ever was, haha).
 I then got a 9 second and an 8 second solve.
-The 8 second solve is still my second fastest time in comp, and I used a ZBLL alg.
+The 8 second solve stands out to me still because it was kinda clutch getting a PB in finals and I used a ZBLL alg that I happened to know.
 This was such a memorable competition and I loved every minute of the finals.
 I am so glad to have gone and am so glad I got footage of it.

-A small anecdote that I will brag about until I die: One small tradition that happens at competitions (at least in North Carolina and surrounding states) is a bunch of friends will sometimes go to dinner after competitions to celebrate.
+A small anecdote that I will brag about until I die: One small tradition that happens at a lot of competitions is a bunch of friends will sometimes go to dinner afterwards to celebrate.
 I’ve been invited a few times, but I’ve never been able to go because I lived so far away and we are already going to get home late.
 Tommy ended up inviting me out to dinner with them while we were sitting in the waiting room for finals.
 ME at a table sharing a meal with WORLD RECORD HOLDERS, I was so flattered to be asked.
-It’s not really like a club of “oh you have to be winner’s circle to be invited”, but just the fact that I was cool enough to be invited to dinner was a highlight.
-Unfortunately I wasn’t able to go, but man that’s something I still talk about years later.
+It’s not really like a club of “oh you have to be winner’s circle to be invited”, but just the fact that I was cool enough to be invited to dinner was huge.
+Unfortunately I wasn’t able to go, but man, that’s something I still talk about years later.

 1st Place Podiums